tienbg-zigexn/l-d-security-note/reading_book.md

     - Risk: the potential impact or the likelihood of an attack, threat, vulnerability.
     - Attack surface: vulnerable *entry* points.
-    - **Zero-day**: a security vulnerability that the vendor haven't aware or developed a patch.
+    - **Zero-day**: a security vulnerability that the vendor hasn't aware or developed a patch.

 (I just notice that the author is using a lot of empty words.
 We can remove a